 This is not a comprehensive list of defective auto parts.
 In fact, any part of a car is prone to defective design, and can lead to serious accident resulting in whiplash, broken bones, or death.
 For more detailed information, you can visit SaferCar.gov, a site operated by the National Highway Transportation Safety Administration for the last 40 years.
 To make sure you're up to date on all motor vehicle recalls, visit Recalls.gov.
 Ford owners can call Ford at 1-866-436-7332 with questions about their vehicles.

 Over the last few decades, auto design and manufacturing has become much safer, and the risk of injury due to defective design has been significantly reduced.
 However, there are still cars on the road throughout Missouri that pose a risk to our motorists.
 These cars are still responsible for motor vehicle accidents and serious personal injuries throughout the region.

-Aaron Sachs and Associates is a Missouri auto accident law firm with more than 50 years of combined Missouri legal experience.
+Aaron Sachs & Associates, P.C. is a Missouri auto accident law firm with more than 50 years of combined Missouri legal experience.
 If you or someone you know has suffered an injury caused by an auto accident, please contact our office online, or call our toll-free number: 1-888-777-AUTO.